massdriver-cloud/docs/docs/ci_cd/02-devops.md

 ### I have subdirectories in my repository.
 How do I set the build context?

-* If your `Dockerfile` is in a subdirectory, you can update the `build-context` to point to that directory.
-For example, if your `Dockerfile` is in the `./app` directory, you can set the `build-context` to `./app`.
+* If your `Dockerfile` is in a subdirectory, you can update the `buildContext` to point to that directory.
+For example, if your `Dockerfile` is in the `./app` directory, you can set the `buildContext` to `./app`.
-* If your `massdriver.yaml` file is in a subdirectory, you can update the `build-directory` to point to that directory.
-For example, if your `massdriver.yaml` file is in the `./app/massdriver` directory, you can set the `build-directory` to `./app/massdriver`.
+* If your `massdriver.yaml` file is in a subdirectory, you can update the `buildDirectory` to point to that directory.
+For example, if your `massdriver.yaml` file is in the `./app/massdriver` directory, you can set the `buildDirectory` to `./app/massdriver`.

-View the Massdriver GitHub Actions on the [GitHub Marketplace](https://github.com/marketplace/actions/massdriver-actions).